jiyuzhang1994/jiyuzhang1994.github.io/index.md

 In particular, recently I have been thinking about questions related to

 * spectral and algebraic graph theory
-* applications of linear/semidefinite programming to algorithm design, especially the sum-of-squares method.
+* algorithm design via efficient certificates (spectral, sum-of-squares proofs).

 You can reach me at &nbsp;***jiyu dot zhang at phd dot unibocconi dot it***